 Even after accounting for differences in composition, systematic cross-sector wage differences persist, often in favor of public-sector workers.

 Author's main message

 Public-sector wages, particularly for low-skilled workers, tend to be slightly higher relative to the private sector.
 But they are also more stable over time and more tightly linked to experience and education than private-sector wages.
 Public-sector jobs are also typically more stable.
-Aggregation of all those differences into the of a career in either sector provides a measure of the long-term public-private pay gap.
+Aggregation of all those differences into the lifetime value of a career in either sector provides a measure of the long-term public-private pay gap.
 This gap is close to zero in many major European countries; although in France and Spain, low-skilled workers enjoy a sizeable public-sector premium.
 Policymakers need to consider all aspects of the value of a career when setting the rules governing public-sector compensation.

 The public sector is a significant stakeholder in the labor market, accounting for about 20% of total employment.
 Its wage bill makes up about one-fifth of government spending across most European countries.
 It is also not insulated from the rest of the labor market: upon leaving full-time education, young workers have to choose in which sector to begin their careers.
 Even among more experienced workers, movements between the public and the private sector, particularly from the former to the latter, are not uncommon (Figure 1).
 Workers’ decisions of where to seek employment will depend on relative career conditions between the two sectors.
 As such, private-sector pay, and therefore private-sector hiring, will respond to changes in the perceived “value” of a career in the public sector.